chloeekk/chloeekk.github.io/posts/what-does-a-google-ads-specialist-do/index.md

 ## About Google Ads Specialist Salary

 The salary of a Google Ads specialist can vary depending on several factors such as location, experience, job responsibilities, and company size.
+For insights into cost structures from the client perspective, see [SEM advertising costs](https://chloevolution.com/posts/search-engine-marketing-cost/).

 According to Glassdoor, the average base pay for a Google Ads specialist in the United States is around **$63,000** per year, while more experienced specialists can earn up to **$100,000 or more**.
 Salaries can be higher in major metropolitan areas or for roles that require advanced skills such as data analysis, machine learning, or automation.